An exploration of the stories or narratives that we humans become stuck in, and how to resolve them by changing the page (reset)

-This workshop explores, using HTM constellations to reveal the various old stories or patterns which we find ourselves held in.
-The process also shows the participants what resources, qualities and inner virtues are required to help them discard the old, put on the new, or to turn the page of their own book (of life) to move into a new narrative or continuing story.
-Very often, people re-play the same story, dialogue, complaint, state; they get stuck in the particular chapter.
+This workshop explores, using HTM constellations to reveal the various old stories or patterns in which we find ourselves held.
+The process also shows the participants what resources, qualities, and inner virtues are required to help them discard the old, put on the new, or turn the page of their own book (of life) to move into a new narrative or continuing story.
+Very often, people re-play the same story, dialogue, complaint, and state; they get stuck in a particular chapter.
 This work helps to facilitate changing the page.

 Our three lives; separate or parallel

-It could be said that each of us have three lives.
+It could be said that each of us has three lives.
 For some, these three are quite separate, one obvious the other private, and one perhaps unknown or rarely experienced.
-For others these three lives run into each other constantly; intermingling, informing, being shaped.
-For the vast majority of people the three lives run parallel, and are not necessarily seen as a whole, neither reviewed, or reflected upon.
+For others, these three lives run into each other constantly; intermingling, informing, and being shaped.
+For the vast majority of people, the three lives run parallel and are not necessarily seen as a whole, neither reviewed nor reflected upon.

 Outer and Interior life

 We suggest that these lives come from the differing halves of our brain; even though the two halves of our brain work inter-dependently, and independently.
-At a general level we could say that our left brain is our analytical brain; it puts order and shape into our lives, is analytical, time fashioned, structured, factual, literal and is the part of us that gives us a very ordered world view; pragmatic, down-to-earth and precise.
-The right brain , although it works in tandem with the left, is our mythic or story brain.
-This part of us gives us a more expansive, non-literal, metaphorical, rhythmical, musical, lyrical view of our existence and place in the universe.
-During our life, these two brains both inform us literally and metaphorically.
+At a general level, we could say that our left brain is our analytical brain; it puts order and shape into our lives, is analytical, time-fashioned, structured, factual, and literal, and is the part of us that gives us a very ordered world view; pragmatic, down-to-earth and precise.
+The right brain, although it works in tandem with the left, is our mythic or story brain.
+This part of us gives us a more expansive, non-literal, metaphorical, rhythmical, musical, and lyrical view of our existence and place in the universe.
+During our lives, these two brains both inform us literally and metaphorically.
 They help to give meaning to our life.
-The left helps us to learn, apply ourselves, to work, achieve and rise and succeed in our work.
-The right gives us a different approach to the left, helping us to have meaning in all things that we do, to help us to become master of our life rather than a person who passes through life.
-It is the story teller, and if the left brain gives us and allows us to remember facts of our journey, the right embroiders, magnifies, excites, teaches and is full of enthusiasm and hope, even when our stories are less than optimal.
+The left helps us to learn, apply ourselves, work, achieve, rise, and succeed in our work.
+The right gives us a different approach from the left, helping us to have meaning in all things that we do, to help us to become masters of our life rather than a person who passes through life.
+It is the storyteller, and if the left brain gives us and allows us to remember facts of our journey, the right embroiders, magnifies, excites, teaches, and is full of enthusiasm and hope, even when our stories are less than optimal.

-as behavioural genetics indicate that certain inherited traits do shape the character and faculties of the mind, and that we have basic biological mechanisms.
-Never-the-less it is supposed that the basic programmability of the mind, ready at birth, allows us to input our own personal narratives even if the narrative adheres, generally or specifically to a larger model or archetype.
-Each different culture and language group will impose or allow differing archetypes and stories to become fixtures within each of us, as well as the old (inherited) narratives that have been past down through our genome.
+as behavioral genetics indicate that certain inherited traits do shape the character and faculties of the mind and that we have basic biological mechanisms.
+Nevertheless, it is supposed that the basic programmability of the mind, ready at birth, allows us to input our own personal narratives even if the narrative adheres, generally or specifically to a larger model or archetype.
+Each different culture and language group will impose or allow differing archetypes and stories to become fixtures within each of us, as well as the old (inherited) narratives that have been passed down through our genome.

-We are wired for social communication before birth, at around the 14th week in-utero, and this social need, helps us to inform ourselves of the 'other', of a larger world other than us, and of course, when newly minted, helps us to bond with our mothers.
-This predetermined social need infers that certain predispositions in personality or interaction with the other may well be dominant over one's own 'will'.
-Social interaction is about survivability, and makes us want to be part of a group.
-Group dynamics have their own flavor, nuances, characteristics and metaphorical symbology or iconic representation.
-These local groups–family, immediate environment, or larger groups as in clans, tribes, teams, general populace in towns, cities or countries etc.,–will have their own narratives, archetypes and stereotypes associated with them.
+We are wired for social communication before birth, at around the 14th week in-utero, and this social need, helps us to inform ourselves of the ‘other’, of a larger world other than us, and of course, when newly minted, helps us to bond with our mothers.
+This predetermined social need infers that certain predispositions in personality or interaction with the other may well be dominant over one’s own ‘will’.
+Social interaction is about survivability and makes us want to be part of a group.
+Group dynamics have their own flavour, nuances, characteristics, and metaphorical symbology or iconic representation.
+These local groups–family, immediate environment, or larger groups as in clans, tribes, teams, or general populace in towns, cities, or countries,–will have their own narratives, archetypes, and stereotypes associated with them.
 These are what inform us in our archetypal patterns, and also in the broader context of the stories associated with these small or larger systems or constellations.

 WHOIS the author?